boardroom-inc/stateless/docs/other/funds/eth-prize.md

-title: Eth Prize - EthHub
+title: Eth Prize - stateless

 description: ETH Prize is a community research and bounty project that identifies the most critical issues and organizes bounties to solve them.